-- Select organizations or student clubs to send invitation for Local Youth Summit - Ask teachers and administrators to recommend students to attend - Finalize invitation letter and RSVP - Create tracking document for participants who RSVP to attend
+- Select organizations or student clubs to send invitation for Local Youth Summit - Ask teachers and administrators to recommend students to attend - Finalize invitation letter and reservation for attendance - Create tracking document for participants who will be attending

-Finalize Event Logistics and Agenda
+8 Finalize Event Logistics and Agenda

-It is important to have the dates, location and accommodations for the Local Youth Leadership Summit finalized before inviting participants.
+It is important to have the dates, location and accommodations for the local Youth Leadership Summit finalized before inviting participants.
 At this time, the Leadership Team should also take time to review the agenda and ensure it is in its final form before sending and sharing with participants.